codingvc/codingvc/_posts/2015-03-12-the-value-of-data-part-3-data-business-models.markdown

 ---
 layout: post
 title: "The Value of Data, Part 3: Data Business Models"
+summary: "This is the third article in a 3-part series on the value of data.
+It describes various data business models and explains how you can translate a data asset into $$$."
 date: 2015-03-12 23:15:00
 tags:
 - "Value of Data"